JesusGalindoV/JesusGalindoV/README.md

 Computer Systems Engineering Student
 ------------------------------------

 I am a student at the Universidad de la Sierra in Montezuma Sonora, Mexico.
-I am currently in my seventh semester.
+I am currently in my eighth semester.
 I have knowledge in the following programming languages: Java, PHP, C# and Python with Django.
 I am currently focusing my learning on the JavaSpring framework.

 * 🌍  I'm based in Sonora, México
 * ✉️  You can contact me at [JAnthonyGalindoV@gmail.com](mailto:JAnthonyGalindoV@gmail.com)